-He served as a General Manager for of Directors.
-He currently runs a cotton John Holt Ventures from 1994-1996 and export business under the name thereafter moved to Yamaha Almarine Synergy Cotton and Agro Allied Company as General Manager in Company in partnership with Plexus 1997.
-He was later promoted as Chief cotton, UK.
-He is the Chairman of the Executive in Charge of Trade and Company.
-He is also the Chairman, Export for John Holt Group in Nigeria University of Ibadan Bookshop Ltd; and West Africa before his Chairman, Golden Age Universal appointment as Executive Director in services Ltd; Vice Chairman, Federal charge of Group operations of John University of Technology Akure Holt Plc. in 2003.
+He served as a General Manager for John Holt Ventures from 1994-1996 and thereafter moved to Yamaha Almarine Company as General Manager in 1997.
+He was later promoted as Chief Executive in Charge of Trade and Export for John Holt Group in Nigeria and West Africa before his appointment as Executive Director in charge of Group operations of John Holt Plc. in 2003.

-Managing Director/CEO of Oodua Agriculture (NACCIMA) and Board Investment Company Ltd, the Member, National Orientation Investment Basket of the five South Agency, Abuja.
-Western States in Nigeria.
+In May 2005, he was appointed Group Managing Director/CEO of Oodua Investment Company Ltd, the Investment Basket of the five South Western States in Nigeria.
 He served for a period of nine years and retired in October 2014.